Award funds offered in your award letter are tentative. Certain funds require additional processing

 Counseling on-line at www.studentloans.gov.

-financial aid system before your student loan(s) can be originated and
+aid system before your student loan(s) can be originated and disbursed.

-must pass the quiz or your Loan Request will not be processed.
-Loan amount will
+must pass the test or your Loan Request will not be processed.
+A Student Loan

-Exit Counseling can also be done online at www.studentloans.gov.
-The Department of Education will notify us
+record.
+Exit Counseling can be done online at www.studentloans.gov.

-all required documents for loan processing for fall 2013 is November 18th,
+Deadline to submit all required documents for loan processing for fall 2014 is

 NO PELL GRANT AWARD

 If your award does not include a Pell Grant,

 does not qualify you for a Pell Grant award